open2b/scriggo-site/site/how-to-use.md

 them as globals to the BuildTemplate function.

 Scriggo, with the package [github.com/open2b/scriggo/builtin](https://pkg.go.dev/github.com/open2b/scriggo/builtin), provides useful builtins ready-to-use.
 You can use all of them or just some.
-The following example uses the min and max
+For example, the following program uses the min and max builtins:
-builtins:

 ```go
 package main